lfost42/BrailleSymbols/README.md

 ## OPEN REQUIREMENTS

 MVP
-- Consumed by a web app that allows authenticated users can search, create, update, and delete records from the Special Symbols database through the BrailleSymbolsAPI.
+- Consumed by a web app that allows authenticated admins can search, create, update, and delete records from the Special Symbols database through the BrailleSymbolsAPI.
-- Unauthenticated users can search the database to locate symbols.
+- All users can search the database to locate symbols.
 - FosterPi API provides authentication using Linkedin OAuth 2.0.

 PLANNED UPDATES
 - Create a service that scrapes symbols from the ICEB database
-- Create a service that adds unique symbols to the database
+- Create a service that adds unique symbols from the web scrape to the database
-- Create a service that sorts symbols into ascii-braille order
-- Provide an option to export sorted symbols as a csv file.

 ## LOGIC DESIGN
 BrailleSymbolsAPI provides access to the database.